rootdevelop/MyWedding/README.md

 **0) Download & Restore**

 Download or clone this repository and make sure the directory is called "MyWedding".
+Both Visual Studio Code and Visual Studio should automatically restore packages.
-After this execute the following command within the MyWedding directory using the command-line or terminal:
+If they don't, please execute the following command within the MyWedding directory using the command-line or terminal:

     dotnet restore